 Artificial Intelligence In Content Marketing:

-How can AI technology help writers?
+How can AI technology help writers and marketers?

 Artificial intelligence can be used in marketing to predict consumer choice and create personalized content based on data.